Dynatrace/dynatrace-otel-collector/internal/testbed/integration/combinedload/README.md

 The test firstly sets up the [metrics-server](https://kubernetes-sigs.github.io/metrics-server/) in order to collect CPU and memory usage.
-Afterwards, `dynatrace-collector` and 3 `telemetrygen` pods (each for data type) are deployed.
+Afterwards, `dynatrace-collector` and 3 `telemetrygen` pods (one for each data type) are deployed.
-The data from the `metrics-server` are retrieved via `metricsAPIClient` each 15 seconds for 150 seconds and written out as part of the logs to showcase how the CPU and memory usage raises in the first 30-90 seconds and stabilizes afterwards.
+The data from the `metrics-server` is retrieved via `metricsAPIClient` every 15 seconds for 150 seconds and written out as part of the logs to showcase how the CPU and memory usage increases in the first 30-90 seconds and stabilizes afterwards.

 ```shell